Akshaansh1/AI_Planet_Assignment/README.md

-# 🌍 AIPlanet
+# 🌍 GenAI Stack

-AIPlanet is a powerful no-code/low-code workflow platform that combines AI capabilities with visual workflow design.
+GenAI Stack is a powerful no-code/low-code workflow platform that combines AI capabilities with visual workflow design.
 Build intelligent automation workflows using a drag-and-drop interface, powered by multiple LLM providers and knowledge base integration.

 ## ✨ Features